uniomni/BGcluster/doc/diary.rst

 16:14 - Connected to head node again and could ping all compute nodes.
 However none were reachable through ssh.
 One of the nodes showed the familiar kernel panic screen with the error message about not being able to handle kernel paging request.

 16:19 - Restarted MPI dynamic LB example on all 10 nodes (NAS off, network on) to see if problem can be reproduced (and not interrupted by power outages).

+16:56 - MPI job completed successfully.
+All nodes still up.

+17:00 - Switched NAS back on and verified cluster tests passing.
+17:15 - Started MPI example again on all nodes.